OpusGang/adptvgrnMod/README.md

 Default is `50`.

 **static**
 Whether to generate static or dynamic grain.
-Default is `True`.
+Default is `False`.

 **luma_scaling**
 This values changes the general grain opacity curve.
 Lower values will generate more grain, even in brighter scenes, while higher values will generate less, even in dark scenes.
 Default is `12`.